kh5892/jekyll-now/_posts/2018-04-16-An-Introduction-To-Poisson-Factorization.md

 2. Does hierarchical structure capture "more diversity"?
 How?
 I am not convinced.
 3. How do you pick K, the number of latent features?
 4. How do you pick initial gamma parameters?

+## What is the motivation for switching from o